Understanding Search Warrants

 Scope, limitations, and regulations

 When a search warrant is approved and released, the police force then takes it for execution.
-However, they can’t just barge in the door whenever they want as there are rules and limitations they need to follow.
+However, they cannot just barge in the door whenever they want.
+There are rules and limitations they need to follow.

 First, search warrants should be made in a timely manner.
 Once a search warrant is issued, the law enforcement has 14 days to perform it from a 6:00 a.m. to 10:00 p.m. time frame only.